TcMenu/tcMenuLib/README.md

 ## Summary

 TcMenu is a modular, IoT ready menu library for the Arduino platform, it uses plugins to support many displays, input devices and provides remote control using a simple protocol over Ethernet and Serial.
+Menu designs are built using a designer UI and then generated for the platform.
 Target platform is anything from Arduino Uno upward.
 Tested on ATMEGA328 (Uno), Mega2560, SAMD (MKR1300) and ESP8266/ESP32 boards.
 Note that this repository contains just the Arduino library to meet the requirements in the Arduino specification.
 For the main repository see the links below.

 * [TcMenu main repo](https://github.com/davetcc/tcMenu)
 * [TcMenu main page at TheCodersCorner website](https://www.thecoderscorner.com/products/arduino-libraries/tc-menu/)